japleitez/peecko-api-doc/README.md

 4. In the central panel, select Authorization tab
    - Select Bearer Token from the Type list
    - Paste the copied value into the Token field
+   - Save the changes (click Save button at the top-right corner of the Peecko Collection Panel)

 **From now on the calls to the API will inherit the authentication defined for the collection**